myfrom/Notifier/README.md

 ### Loading dependencies

-Notifier relies on a few custom elements such as [paper-dialog](https://www.webcomponents.org/element/PolymerElements/paper-dialog) and [paper-toast](https://www.webcomponents.org/element/PolymerElements/paper-toast).
+Notifier relies on a few custom elements such as [paper-dialog](https://www.webcomponents.org/element/@Polymer/paper-dialog) and [paper-toast](https://www.webcomponents.org/element/@Polymer/paper-toast).

-By default, they will be loaded using `Polymer.importHref` function.
+By default, they will be loaded using a dynamic import.
 You can ommit this loading attempt by setting `elementsImported` option to `true` (look above).
-However, if you do this and not import nescessary files, Notifier will throw an error.
+However, if you do this and not import necessary files, Notifier will throw an error.

-Here are all the nescessary files for each function:
+Here are all the necessary files for each function:

 <details>
   <summary>`showToast()`</summary>